GlepZorg/Rolling-Dice-with-Plotly/README.md

 # Interactive Visualizations with Plotly

 In this project, I use Plotly to produce interactive visualizations.
 Plotly is particularly useful for creating visualizations that will be displayed in a browser, as the visualizations automatically scale to fit the viewer’s screen.
 These visualizations are interactive; when users hover over certain elements, information about those elements is highlighted.
-We will build our initial visualization using Plotly Express, a subset of Plotly that focuses on generating plots with minimal code.
+I will build our initial visualization using Plotly Express, a subset of Plotly that focuses on generating plots with minimal code.
 Once the plot is verified, I customized the output.

 ## Table of Contents